eeshvardasikcm/seams/README.md

 # seams
-Used for creating seams loops over any integer
+Used for creating seams loops within any integers